 Though clean metal (cleaning with a metal brush or grinder) is always recommended.
 You can get away with an amount of dirty metal because the flux within the flux core welding wire helps cleans them out.

 This means that it lifts to the surface contaminants in the weld pool, where those contaminants then sit as part of the slag and can be chipped off after welding.

-I'll explain what out of position welds are too later on in the post.
+You’ll find out what out of position welds are too later on in the post.

-What is Flux Core Welding Used For?
+What Is Flux Core Welding Used For?

 Most often is it used for welding mild steel – also known as low alloy steel.
 Specialist flux core wires are used for stainless steel, though these wires are not as reliable, it is possible to get some good results.

 Certain types of flux core wire can weld some high nickel alloys.

 Aluminum cannot be welded with flux core wire.
 If you want to find out why you’ll find an article dedicated to the subject called “Flux Core Aluminum Welding Wire, I Want It Now“.

 The right type of welding wire electrode needs to be chosen for the metal being welded.
 This means that if you are welding mild steel then the flux core wire needs to be for mild steel.